-- To inquire about a visit, please call John Brady, Director of Reader Services and Curator of Americana, at (312) 255-3527.
+- To inquire about a visit, please call Will Hansen, director of Reader Services and curator of Americana, at (312) 255-3527.
 Please contact the Newberry as soon as you begin to plan for a group visit.
 A minimum of a two-week notice is required, and not all groups can be accommodated.

 - Group visits can be scheduled for a fee of $100.
 Checks should be made payable to the Newberry Library.

 - Group visits last about an hour and may include an orientation and tour, a collection show-and-tell, or independent research in the reading rooms.

 - The maximum size for group visits for an orientation and tour is 25.

 - The maximum size for group visits for a collection show-and-tell is 15.